JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    The project then recompiles, and after a reload the browser will show the new color.

 You can keep the development server running in the continuous mode during the development process.
 It will automatically rebuild and reload the page when you make changes.

 > You can find this state of the project on the `master` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/master).
 >
 {type="note"}

-## Create a website draft
+## Create a web app draft

 ### Add the first static page with React

-Replace the code in the `Main.kt` file as follows:
+To make your app display a simple message, replace the code in the `Main.kt` file as follows:

 ```kotlin
 import kotlinx.browser.document